bioinfo-pf-curie/geniac/utils/docs/process.rst

 *prerequisite*
 ++++++++++++++

-The command must work on standard unix system.
+The command must work on standard UNIX system.

 *label*
 +++++++